-Submarine volcanoes, or ‘underwater volcanoes’ are they are sometimes called, are vents or fissures located underwater, on the surface of the earth.
-These underwater volcanoes act just like those on land.
-They can erupt and produce magma.
-Amazingly, some of the biggest individual volcanoes and the biggest volcanic chain are located in the oceans.
+Amazingly, some of the biggest individual volcanoes and the biggest volcanic chain – the Ring of Fire, are located in the oceans.
 They are the most common at divergent plate boundaries or areas where tectonic plates are separating.
 The plate movement is incredibly important in determining what type of volcano is formed.
 This holds true for volcanoes on land, also known as subaerial volcanoes.

 One of the most famous submarine volcanoes is Krakatoa, located between Java and Sumatra.
 Krakatoa erupted in 1883 to devastating consequences.
 The eruption and the resulting tsunami killed more than 36,000 people.
 Over 70% of the Krakatoa island and the archipelago were destroyed.
 It is now noted as one of the deadliest volcanic eruptions in recorded history.
 It was so loud that the explosion was heard up to 1,930 miles (3,110 km) away in Australia.
 Ships as far away as South Africa were impacted by tsunamis.
-There are thought to have been caused by the entry of pyroclastic flow into the sea.
+The eruption is thought to have been caused by the entry of pyroclastic flow into the sea.
 Following the eruption, seismic activity flourished for the next year.

 Where are Submarine Volcanoes Located?